-A cookie allows you store a small amount of data within the user's browser itself.
+In this tutorial you will learn how to store a small amount of information within the user's browser itself using the PHP cookies.

 What is a Cookie